The ultimate checklist for family vacation in Vietnam!

 Chôm Chôm Travel recommends not to overpack because doing laundry in Vietnam is simple and affordable, and most hotels can assist you.

-3. Not to be forgotten in your backpack
+3. Not to be forgotten on the checklist for family vacation in Vietnam - your backpack

 Welcome to the list of items for your backpack!